The first time I played Mount Wario, I thought, “Holy shit, that was a really good Mario Kart track.”

 Mount Wario isn’t the first straight-shot track in a Mario Kart game, but it does appear to be the most musically sophisticated.
 Other similar tracks, like Maka Wuhu and Wuhu Loop in Mario Kart 7, as well as the N64 Rainbow Road in Mario Kart 8, only switch music when players hit the final “lap.”
 (I might be wrong about that, but I’m pretty sure I’m hearing an unbroken musical track during those levels.)

-In this video, I broke down the three transition points in Mount Wario so that you can see and hear how the music keeps everything on track:
+I made a video breaking down the three transition points in Mount Wario so that you can see and hear how the music keeps everything on track.
+It’s at the top of this post, and you can also watch here:

 At the start, the music is jaunty and relaxed, with a violin introducing the main theme.
 Then, we hit this point: